How an avid fan community powers Noclip’s video production company

 In our Making the Leap series, creators who've turned a creative side project into a full-time business share a behind-the-scenes look at how they did it.

-Fostering a community of fans
+Fostering a vibrant community

 “My fans are the only reason anything of mine exists,” Danny says.
-He explains that much of his career in the games press was spent making things that management didn’t think would work — but that passionate fans met with enthusiasm.
-“To have hundreds of thousands of people give me the thumbs up, while the people around me were shaking their heads, kept me sane.
+He explains that much of his career in the games press was spent making things that management didn’t think would work, but that passionate fans met with enthusiasm.
+“To have hundreds of thousands of people give me the thumbs up while the people around me were shaking their heads, kept me sane.
 Noclip was my dream, but my fans were the ones that made it a reality.
 I’m incredibly fortunate to have such a passionate group of people around me.
 I don’t consider them ‘fans’ to be honest.
 I feel like we’re all part of a movement, and I’m just the one with the megaphone.”

-"Noclip was my dream, but my fans were the ones that made it a reality...
-I don’t consider them ‘fans’ to be honest.
+"I don’t consider them ‘fans’ to be honest.
 I feel like we’re all part of a movement, and I’m just the one with the megaphone.”

 “Enabling my patrons to chat with me directly via the Discord chat is an incredibly powerful tool for keeping me in contact with the people who matter the most to this project,” says Danny.
 “But much more than that, it encourages patrons to communicate with each other, allowing the bonds of our community to strengthen, even when I’m away somewhere on a shoot or fast asleep after a long day streaming.”